MajeedKazemi/code-struct/readme.md

 10. Infer data types:
    - the user will first add a `+` expression, and then the two operands.
 Therefore, the return type of the binary add expression and the other operand could be inferred (and limited) after they have been populated: + is always two numbers, but * could have a number and a string (returns string)

+11. Expression Editors:
+   - **beginner level**: if the argument type is Number, Text or Boolean => there could be a tiny plus button between the operands of the TypedExpression that when the user navigates there, it will allow the user to add binary/unary/literal expressions in between them.
+   - **advanced level**: when the user advances, the UI should allow for editing expressions with a simple parser (and no scaffolding).
+The cursor at this point is able to freely move inside the parsable text.